neuronsimulator/nrn/docs/hoc/modelspec/programmatic/mechanisms/nmodl.rst

 Description:
     These are variables that cannot be changed during the simulation.
+Better to use ``UNITS`` to define those variables.

 LOCAL